CurrenJ/rock-reactors/datapacks/rock-reactors-addon-datapack/README.md

   - `0.5` - 50% chance to consume
   - `1.0` - Always consumes

+- **success_chance** (optional, default: 1.0): The probability (0.0 to 1.0) that the interaction will succeed and place the result block
+  - `1.0` (default) - Always succeeds
+  - `0.5` - 50% chance to succeed
+  - `0.0` - Never succeeds (but still plays effects)
+  - When interaction fails, plays fizz sound and smoke particles but doesn't place blocks or consume anything

 ## Testing

 ### Test the glowstone interaction with consume chance: